Archives

 The Takeaway

-The 2026 design mindset is less about trends and more about creating a home that feels comfortable, functional, and unmistakably yours.
+The 2026 interior design trends mindset is less about trends and more about creating a home that feels comfortable, functional, and unmistakably yours.
 Start small.
 One paint update, a new light source, or a thoughtfully chosen rug can completely change how a space feels.

 Which 2026 interior design trends are you the most excited about?
 Connect with BAZIS on social media (Facebook, X, or Instagram) and let us know!